Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 let lixousLovedNumber = getMyLovedNumber(); // this will be 2
 ```

-For default values, just define them in the head of the function like so:
+For default values, just define them in the head of the function like so

 ```back
 private static func greet(name: string = "Oh no it's nameless :c") -> none {